Strategic Foresight and Execution: Insights for the Global Executive

 Author: Adrian Alvarez, Midas’ Managing Partner

 Many strategies fail not in their design, but in their delivery.
 This work outlines the critical questions boards must ask to ensure their strategy is actionable.
 It introduces the concept of the Office of Strategy Management (OSM) as a central hub for ensuring that every level of the organization is aligned with the CEO’s core objectives.
-Link to the Book Chapter
+Review the best-selling book excerpt on Aligning Business Trends with Execution.

 Analyzing the Business and the Environment: A Framework for Strategic Formulation (original language: Spanish)